SouthernMethodistUniversity/dhri/docs/_sources/sections/data2.md

 * If you have any questions about any other dataset, please contact your librarian.

 ### Examples of data sets
-* Here is a guide that lists databases that have datasets.[Data sources: Overview guide](https://guides.smu.edu/data)
+* Here is a guide that lists databases that have datasets.
+[Data sources: Overview guide](https://guides.smu.edu/data)
 * JSTOR
     * [JSTOR Data for Research (DfR)](https://guides.smu.edu/c.php?g=934689&p=6737385)
     * [*JSTOR DfR: creating a dataset (account creation required)*](https://www.jstor.org/dfr/about/creating-datasets)